dash14/v-network-graph-docs/docs/reference.md

         //   dasharray: (wider than `normal`),
         //   ... all other values are same as `edge.normal`
         // }
+    selectable: boolean | number | (edge) => boolean,
-    selectable: boolean,   // whether the edge is selectable or not. default: false
+        // whether the edge is selectable or not. default: false
+        // When specified as a number, it means the max number of edges that can be selected.
     gap: number | ((edges: Edges, configs: Configs) => number),
         // number: distance between edges.
         // func : function to calculate gap from edge list between nodes.